Dimencia/DU-Factory-Helper/README.md

 Output enforcement - keep output behind a door that only opens when someone who has a queued item comes near it.
 Monitor the output containers for the volume/mass removed.
 Use a prox sensor to detect who is inside, and if more is removed than should have been.
 Consider locking doors until they put back anything extra they took

-Warnings - warn the user if the machine is jammed or ingredients are missing, etc
+Warnings/Statuses - warn the user if the machine is jammed or ingredients are missing, etc